MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 printed, and the format of your accounts.
 The information is organized in the order in which you should complete it.

-Company setup entries you make apply only to the company you’re using when you enter the information.
-If, for instance, you’ve created records for three companies and are ready to specify information about each, you must be sure that you’re applying that information to the correct company.
+Company setup entries you make apply only to the company you're using when you enter the information.
+If, for instance, you've created records for three companies and are ready to specify information about each, you must be sure that you're applying that information to the correct company.

 For additional information about setting up Microsoft Dynamics GP, detailed reference information is provided in help.
-Press F1 to view detailed reference information about the window that’s currently displayed.
+Press F1 to view detailed reference information about the window that's currently displayed.

 The following information is discussed:

-- *Chapter 10, “Companies,”* explains how to specify where a new company’s data will be stored and how to use default information for this company.
+- *Chapter 10, "Companies,"* explains how to specify where a new company's data will be stored and how to use default information for this company.

-- *Chapter 11, “Accounts,”* contains information about setting up an account format and chart of accounts for each company.
+- *Chapter 11, "Accounts,"* contains information about setting up an account format and chart of accounts for each company.

-- *Chapter 12, “Fiscal periods,”* explains how to verify the default fiscal periods and make changes if necessary, and how to create fiscal periods.
+- *Chapter 12, "Fiscal periods,"* explains how to verify the default fiscal periods and make changes if necessary, and how to create fiscal periods.

-- *Chapter 13, “Posting setup,”* describes posting procedures and the terminology needed to understand posting.
+- *Chapter 13, "Posting setup,"* describes posting procedures and the terminology needed to understand posting.

-- *Chapter 14, “Shipping methods and payment terms,”* explains how to set up additional shipping methods and payment terms, and how to make changes to existing ones.
+- *Chapter 14, "Shipping methods and payment terms,"* explains how to set up additional shipping methods and payment terms, and how to make changes to existing ones.

-- *Chapter 15, “Financial information,”* describes how to set up currencies, bank records, and checkbooks for each company.
+- *Chapter 15, "Financial information,"* describes how to set up currencies, bank records, and checkbooks for each company.

-- *Chapter 16, “E-mail setup for documents,”* describes how to set up e-mail functionality for each company.
+- *Chapter 16, "E-mail setup for documents,"* describes how to set up e-mail functionality for each company.

-- *Chapter 17, “Document attachment setup,”* describes how to set up document attachment functionality for each company.
+- *Chapter 17, "Document attachment setup,"* describes how to set up document attachment functionality for each company.

-- *Chapter 18, “Intrastat setup,”* explains how to set up your system to track statistics for Intrastat, the method for collecting statistics on the trade of goods between European Union (EU) countries.
+- *Chapter 18, "Intrastat setup,"* explains how to set up your system to track statistics for Intrastat, the method for collecting statistics on the trade of goods between European Union (EU) countries.

 ### Chapter 10: Companies

-This information explains how to specify where a new company’s data will be stored and how to use default information for this company.
+This information explains how to specify where a new company's data will be stored and how to use default information for this company.

 This information is divided into the following sections: